ETdoFresh/Actions/UploadToGithubPages/README.md

 # Upload to GitHub Pages
 This action uploads a directory to a github repository's gh-pages branch.
 If no branch exists, a new orphan branch is created.
+Any existing files on the branch are not brought over to new commit.

 ## Example usage